 Henry's Hole in the Wall is a bar in the Florida Keys.
-It has become a custom that patrons sign and date a onedollar bill and tack it to the wall when visiting.
+It has become a custom for patrons to sign and date a one-dollar bill and tack it to the wall when visiting.
 The bar now has hundreds of thousands of dollars decorating its walls and other surfaces.
 Understand that there is no coverage under a commercial property policy should the bills be stolen or destroyed, for example, in a fire or a hurricane.